Veterinary Technicians and Veterinary Assistants

 The Veterinary Assistant Program Takes Off!

-Based on the poll’s positive results, Animal Behavior College launched the Veterinary Assistant Program in 2008.
+Animal Behavior College launched the Veterinary Assistant Program in 2008.
 Today, the Veterinary Assistant Program is the school’s most popular.
-As of May 31, 2014, more than 7,800 students have enrolled in the program and more than 3,600 have graduated.
+As of July 2016, more than 12,400 students have enrolled in the program and more than 6,000 have graduated.

 Veterinary Technician vs. Veterinary Assistant